Russia: Foreign relations

 Russia maintains close relations with neighbouring Belarus, which is a part of the Union State, a supranational confederation of the two states.
 Serbia has been a historically close ally of Russia, as both countries share a strong mutual cultural, ethnic, and religious affinity.
+From the 21st century, relations between Russia and China have significantly strengthened bilaterally and economically due to shared political interests.
 India is the largest customer of Russian military equipment, and the two countries share a strong strategic and diplomatic relationship since the Soviet era.
-Russia wields influence across the geopolitically important South Caucasus and Central Asia; and the two regions have been described as Russia's "backyard".
+Russia wields significant political influence across the geopolitically important South Caucasus and Central Asia, and the two regions have been described as being part of Russia's "backyard", or "near abroad".

+Russia shares a complex strategic, energy, and defence relationship with Turkey.
+It maintains cordial relations with Iran, as it is a strategic and economic ally.
+Russia has also significantly developed its relations with North Korea following its invasion of Ukraine in 2022, with increased defence co-operation.
+At the same time, its relations with neighbouring Ukraine and the Western world—specifically the United States and the collective countries of the European Union and NATO—have collapsed.

-In the 21st century Russia has pursued an aggressive foreign policy aimed at securing regional dominance and international influence, as well as increasing domestic support for the government.
-Military intervention in the post-soviet states include a war with Georgia in 2008, and the invasion and destablisation of Ukraine beginning in 2014.
-Russia has also sought to increase its influence in the Middle East, most significantly through military intervention in the Syrian civil war.
-Cyberwarfare and airspace violations, along with electoral interference, have been used to increase perceptions of Russian power.
-Russia's relations with neighboring Ukraine and the Western world—especially the United States, the European Union, the United Nations and NATO—have collapsed; especially following the start of the Russo-Ukrainian War in 2014 and the consequent escalation in 2022.
-Relations between Russia and China have significantly strengthened bilaterally and economically; due to shared political interests.
-Turkey and Russia share a complex strategic, energy, and defense relationship.
-Russia maintains cordial relations with Iran, as it is a strategic and economic ally.
-Russia has also increasingly pushed to expand its influence across the Arctic, Asia-Pacific, Africa, the Middle East, and Latin America.
+In the 21st century, Russia has pursued an aggressive foreign policy aimed at securing regional dominance in Europe and increasing its international influence, as well as increasing domestic support for the government.
+It has initiated military interventions in the post-Soviet states of Georgia and Ukraine, as well as in Syria during its prolonged civil war in a bid to increase its influence in the Middle East.
+Russia has also increasingly pushed to expand its influence across the Arctic, the Asia–Pacific, Africa and Latin America.
+Two-thirds of the world's population, specifically the developing countries of the Global South, are either neutral or leaning towards Russia politically.
+Russia has also continued using subversive tactics to increase perceptions of its geopolitical power in its rival countries, including cyberwarfare, disinformation campaigns, sabotage attacks, assassination attempts, airspace violations, electoral interferences, and nuclear saber-rattling.

 Military

 The Russian Armed Forces are divided into the Ground Forces, the Navy, and the Aerospace Forces—and there are also two independent arms of service: the Strategic Missile Troops and the Airborne Troops.
-As of 2025, the military have around a million active-duty personnel, which is the world's fifth-largest, and about 2–20 million reserve personnel.
+As of 2025, the military have 1.1 million active-duty personnel, which is the world's fifth-largest, and about 1.5 million reserve personnel.
 It is mandatory for all male citizens aged 18–27 to be drafted for a year of service in the Armed Forces.